mattiasherrfurth/mattiasherrfurth/README.md

 - [AWS Certified Cloud Practicioner](https://www.credly.com/badges/0b5b30e4-60d3-42e7-b0b0-0fdc0c89c64c/public_url) - demonstrates proficiency with cloud technology
 - [Certified SAFe&reg; Practicioner](https://www.credly.com/badges/69b5afab-0038-456d-afca-1c1db9276b4b/public_url) - demonstrates proficiency with agile project management
 - [Alteryx Designer Core Certification](https://www.credly.com/badges/66ba136a-1308-4ead-81a5-757c48592840/public_url) - demonstrates proficiency with data analysis workflows

+## Passion
+I resonate deeply with [Clarke's three laws](https://en.wikipedia.org/wiki/Clarke's_three_laws), especially the third one: "<em>Any sufficiently advanced technology is indistinguishable from magic.</em>".
+We live in a world in which we interact with technology more complicated than any one of us could even imagine.
+I studied microelectronics before I got into software, and from both sides I can see just how many domains of science came together to build these tools.
+Both the hardware and software are endless rabbit holes of complexity, ones that I find hard to resist.
+I am passionate about the science, engineering, and overall evolution of computing systems.

+Beyond computers, I am an enthusiast of all domains of science; I specialize in materials science, physics, chemistry, and optics.
+I have been able to apply this knowledge in my career, where I have worked in semiconductor fabrication and microelectronics assembly.
+I have spent time in various domains of engineering across the product lifecycle, from modeling and simulation to process engineering and quality control.

+Aside from my technical interests and craft, I have varied interests in my personal time.
+I listen to several comedic and informational podcasts, mostly from the [Maximum Fun](https://maximumfun.org/) network.
+I love puzzles, building models, and yard work / gardening.
+My fiance and I love TV and movies in the genres of fantasy, drama, and sci-fi (and anime, which isn't exactly a genre, more like a medium unto itself).
+We also have two adorable cats named Merry and Pippin.

 ## Projects
 - **Designed and deployed multi-server system architectures to deliver real-time data analytics**